yourtechmafia/voting-app_with_CI_CD/README.md

 ```
 ## Jenkins CI/CD Pipeline

 This project incorporates a robust Jenkins pipeline for continuous integration and deployment, automating the lifecycle of application development from code changes to deployment in Kubernetes.
+The pipeline incorporates different environmental variables for easier code replication.

+### Key Features of the Pipeline

+- **Automated Image Builds:** Ensures that the latest version of the application is containerized.
+- **Docker Hub Integration:** Seamlessly pushes images to Docker Hub, ready for deployment.
+- **Dynamic Namespace Management:** Intelligently handles Kubernetes namespaces, creating them as needed.
+- **Kubernetes Deployment:** Automates the deployment process to Kubernetes, making the latest version of the app always available.
+- **Resource Cleanup:** Maintains a clean build environment by removing unused Docker images after the build process.

 ### Pipeline Multistages